5.23.19 remarks to the Port Authority of NY&NJ

 A Roadmap for the Port District

-The Transport for London study provides a model adaptable to North Jersey.
+The Transport for London study provides a model adaptable to the Port District.
 The challenges and opportunities it addresses are the same:

 - Encourage biking and walking to reduce strains on transit systems